Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-6/problem_1.md

 }
 ```

+Requirements:

+- This is to be done with recursion
+- O(1) space (not using any buffer such as vector/array/stack/queue/map)
+- No loop of any kind is permitted.

 This is yet another backtracking recursive problem.
 Also on [LeetCode](https://leetcode.com/problems/generate-parentheses/).

 This problem has a lot of similarity with the permutation and Soduku solver, and be careful, it is very easy to overthink.
 Try it yourself for a few hours and if nothing comes up, research some solution and understand it.
 The code in the right implementation is all beauty with recursion.